Smoothed Particle Hydrodynamics (SPH) and Moving Particle Semi-implicit (MPS) are two particle methods used in fluid dynamics simulation.

 Each method has its own strengths and weaknesses, and the choice of which to use depends on the specific requirements of the simulation.

 In more detail, SPH's strength lies in its ability to handle a more physical phenomena, thanks to its comprimibility assumption.
 However, it can be computationally intensive, which might be a drawback for simulations requiring high efficiency.
-Moreover, the stability condition when multiphysics is enabled could be more troublesome than SPH.
+Moreover, the stability condition when multiphysics is enabled could be more troublesome than MPS.

 MPS is highly efficient in computational terms.
 The incomprimibility assumtption (given the semi-implicit solution of pressure in the Navier-Stokes equations) allows for larger time steps, which in turn leads to faster simulations.